masettymahima/EarlySignal/README.md

 The app’s dashboard transforms community data into clear, actionable visuals:

-- **Heatmaps** highlight current and historical illness concentrations.
+- **Heatmaps** highlight current and historical illness concentrations
-- **Pie and trend charts** show disease distribution by category.
+- **Pie and trend charts** show disease distribution by category
-- **Filters** allow users to explore by radius, exposure type, or timeframe.
+- **Filters** allow users to explore by radius, exposure type, or timeframe

 Dashboards are generated dynamically from *BigQuery* through *Firebase Cloud Functions* locally in Flutter, ensuring real-time accuracy while keeping user data private and authenticated.